cskang0121/cskang0121/README.md

 Hi there 👋

-I'm Kang, a Computer Science Undergraduate who intends to specialize in Artificial Intelligence and a second major in Business Analytics at Singapore Management University.
+I'm Kang, a Computer Science undergraduate who intends to specialize in Artificial Intelligence and a second major in Business Analytics at Singapore Management University.

 > "It always seems impossible until it is done." ― Nelson Mandela